Analysis: Homebuilder rally draws skeptics as earnings loom

 The possibility of a pick-up in foreclosures and the resulting build-up in inventories could be a major headwind for profits, he said.

 D.R.
-Horton Inc (DHI.N), Ryland Group Inc RYL.N, M/I Homes Inc (MHO.N), Meritage Homes Corp (MTH.N) and PulteGroup Inc (PHM.N) will all put out quarterly scorecards next week -- right in the middle of the important spring selling season.
+Horton Inc, Ryland Group Inc, M/I Homes Inc, Meritage Homes Corp and PulteGroup Inc will all put out quarterly scorecards next week -- right in the middle of the important spring selling season.

-Many of the stocks, notably KB Home, Hovnanian Enterprises Inc (HOV.N), Ryland and PulteGroup, have high levels of short interest, which is a bearish play by investors.
+Many of the stocks, notably KB Home, Hovnanian Enterprises Inc, Ryland and PulteGroup, have high levels of short interest, which is a bearish play by investors.

 The activity in the options market also suggested caution as the stocks can be volatile around events such as earnings.

 Investors have gotten mixed reports about the spring season so far.
-Lennar Corp (LEN.N) posted a sharp jump in first-quarter new orders this month, but that was followed by weak quarterly results from smaller rival KB Home (KBH.N).
+Lennar Corp posted a sharp jump in first-quarter new orders this month, but that was followed by weak quarterly results from smaller rival KB Home.

 “I think that the broad economic recovery created an inevitable snap-back in the fortunes of homebuilders, with many investors easily sold on the prospects for happier times for the industry,” said Andrew Wilkinson, chief economic strategist at institutional trading firm Miller Tabak & Co.